banner

 6 parables about heaven and hell that could affect our destiny

 How do you think of heaven?
-Is heaven just another name for the universe, a place where galaxies, nebulae, stars, planets, and other stuff reside?
+Is heaven just another name for the universe, a place where galaxies, nebulae, stars, planets, and other stuff live?
 Or is heaven also a place with mansions, streets of gold, and angels singing?
 Do you picture being there with friends and loved ones who have passed on to the next life?
 Do you think of God when you think of heaven?
 Is it a place where everyone will go or just some?
-What about hell; is it a real place of punishment?
-In today’s Bible reading, Jesus shares 6 Parables about heaven and hell that could affect our destiny.
+What about hell—is it an actual place of punishment?
+In today’s Bible reading, Jesus shares 6 parables about heaven and hell that could affect our destiny.

-The symbolic stories of the man who scattered seed (Mark 4:30-34) make similar points.
-Here in these symbolic stories, the central theme is fast, unexplainable growth.
-Since the parable has reference to the Kingdom of God, the plants’ fast growth is compared to the rapid growth of new believers coming into the Kingdom of Heaven.
+The symbolic stories of the man who scattered seed (Mark 4:26-29) and the mustard seed (Mark 4:30-34) make similar points.
+Here, the central theme is fast, unexplainable growth.
+Since the parable references the Kingdom of God, the plants’ fast growth is compared to the rapid growth of new believers coming into the Kingdom of Heaven.

 This parable can also affect the destiny of our churches.
 Are we scattering the seeds of the gospel?
 When the seed is planted in listening hearts, the Holy Spirit of God can bring life and unexplainable growth.
 Are we sharing the gospel of the kingdom both inside and outside of our places of worship?